junxit/us-congress-bills-117/metadata.md

 - 2022-07-21 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-21 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 457.
+- 2022-12-08 — Amendment SA 6511 agreed to in Senate by Unanimous Consent.
+- 2022-12-08 — Amendment SA 6511 proposed by Senator Cardin for Senator Rubio. (consideration: CR S7087; text: CR S7078-7079) In the nature of a substitute.
+- 2022-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S7085-7087)
+- 2022-12-08 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S7078-7079)
+- 2022-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S7078-7079)
+- 2022-12-08 — Senate amendment agreed to: Amendment SA 6511 agreed to in Senate by Unanimous Consent.
+- 2022-12-08 — Senate amendment proposed (on the floor): Amendment SA 6511 proposed by Senator Cardin for Senator Rubio.
+- 2022-12-08 — Senate amendment submitted
+- 2022-12-08 — The committee substitute withdrawn by Unanimous Consent.
+(CR S7087)